planvtech/cva6/corev_apu/tb/tb_std_cache_subsystem/README.rst

 This task receives dcache AMO requests and takes the following actions:

 #.
 The targeted cache entry is invalidated if it is a hit.
 If the cache entry is
-   dirty, a write back transaction is expecetd.
+   dirty, a write back transaction is expected.
 #.
 The address is checked to determine which memory region the request targets.
 #.
 The expected AXI transactions are collected.
 If the received transactions
    don't match what is expected, or if no transaction is received before a